Sinnefa/SPV_Signaling_Pathway_Visualizer_v1.0/README.md

 ```

 ## Library details
-- The file consts.js already contains a list of Uniprot ID with their compartments.
-It also contains a list of complexes.
-This file can be edited as you wish.

 ### initGraph(links, node_labels, edge_labels, htmlPageDiv, width, height, seedNodesList, signalingOrPPI, hideToolBar);
 - *links*: a json object containing the graph edges, and thus nodes.